-Childcare workers attend to the basic needs of children, such as dressing, bathing, feeding, and overseeing play.
+Childcare workers attend to children's needs while helping to foster early development.
 They may help younger children prepare for kindergarten or assist older children with homework.

 Fitness trainers and instructors lead, instruct, and motivate individuals or groups in exercise activities, including cardiovascular workouts (for the heart and blood circulation), strength training, and stretching.
 They work with people of all ages and skill levels.

 Funeral service workers organize and manage the details of a ceremony honoring a deceased person.

-Gaming services workers serve customers in gambling establishments, such as casinos or racetracks.
-Some workers tend slot machines, deal cards, or oversee other gaming activities such as keno or bingo.
-Others take bets or pay out winnings.
-Still others supervise or manage gaming workers and operations.
+Gambling services workers serve customers in gambling establishments, such as casinos or racetracks.
+These workers tend slot machines or deal cards, take bets or pay out winnings, and supervise or manage gambling workers and operations.

 Manicurists and pedicurists clean, shape, and beautify fingernails and toenails.